Cupid's Revenge: Source and influences

 The play depends upon the Arcadia of Sir Philip Sidney for the source of its plot; the Duke in Cupid's Revenge is a blend of Sidney's King of Lycia and King of Iberia.
 In turn, Cupid's Revenge served as a source for other dramatists.
 There is a significant relationship between this play and The Birth of Merlin, one of the plays of the Shakespeare Apocrypha.
-Plot elements shared by both works – the missing prince, and the ruler and his heir who fall in love with the same woman—could be due to derivation from common sources; but the plays also feature specific shared lines and passages.
+Plot elements shared by both works – the missing prince, and a ruler and his heir who fall in love with the same woman—could be due to derivation from common sources; but the plays also feature specific shared lines and passages.
 Critics also cite detectable influences from Cupid's Revenge on the anonymous tragedy Andromana (printed 1660).

 After 1642

 Material from Cupid's Revenge, IV, iii was separately performed as a "droll" during the Interregnum when the theatres were forbidden to stage full-length plays.
 The droll, The Loyal Citizens, was printed in 1662 and 1672.
 The play was revived in an adaptation during the Restoration era, as many other Fletcherian works were; Samuel Pepys saw it in a version called Love Despised on 17 August 1668.

 Performances in the modern era have been rare: Cupid's Revenge was performed by Bad Quarto Productions in New York City in April 2017.